Modified Car Insurance: How Modifications Affect Your Rates & Coverage

 Agreed Value You and insurer agree on a fixed payout upfront, documented with receipts and appraisals Modified, custom, and collector vehicles

 For modified vehicles, agreed value policies are strongly recommended.
-With ACV coverage, your insurer's adjuster will likely reference comparable stock vehicles, completely ignoring the value of your aftermarket parts.
-In a total loss scenario, you could walk away thousands of dollars short.
+With ACV coverage, your insurer's adjuster will reference comparable stock vehicles, completely ignoring the value of your aftermarket parts.
+In a total loss scenario, you could receive a payout thousands of dollars short of your actual investment.
+To learn more about how depreciation is applied in standard claims, see our guide on depreciation in car insurance claims.

-• Hagerty: Agreed value with full modification documentation
+• Hagerty: Guaranteed Value® (agreed value) with full modification documentation and no depreciation

 Pincher's Pro Tip